-Meatloaf…the most under-rated food of all time.
-Some people love it, some people do not.
-I happen to love it to pieces.
+Personally I feel like grilled meatloaf is the most under-rated food of all time.
+Some people love it, some people don’t.
+Honestly, I happen to love it!

 The downside of meatloaf is it’s a bit hard to photograph.
 It’s just one of those foods that does not blow people’s minds when they see the photo.

 I say don’t judge a book by its cover.
 Or a meatloaf by its photo for that matter.
 Brown food is just a bit hard to make “pretty” sometimes.

 That said, this is one of my favourite easy recipes of all time.
 My Mom used to make meatloaf all the time and I always get crazy nostalgic when I make it.

 What I really dig about grilled meatloaf is how versatile it is.
 I mean, you can stuff it with cheese, wrap it bacon, shove jalapeno peppers or garlic into it.
 The possibilities are freaking endless.

 Another thing I totally love about it is you can make kick ass sandwiches with it the next day.
 Nothing beats meatloaf sandwiches.
 They are life changing!

 For this recipe, I used wood planks to cook the meatloaf.
 Make sure you soak your wood planks in water before using them.

 Now, run outside and fire up that grill immediately.
 Then, use the leftover to make my Mini Meatloaf Sandwiches with Red Pepper Pesto.
 You’re welcome!

 More Dinner Recipes: